kirtquist/4ir-guestbook-assignment/README.md

 Running without a load balancer locally

+Install pulumi if it is not installed

+Clone this repo to a local folder.
-Run the following command to deploy the guestbook stack:
+Go into the newly created folder and run the following command to deploy the guestbook stack:
     pulumi up

 # To access the Guestbook: